subbuwu/subbuwu/README.md

 <h1 align="center">Hi 👋, I'm Subramanian</h1>
 <h3 align="center">I'm currently pursuing my degree in Computer Science and Engineering at SRM.
 As an aspiring software engineer, I'm passionate about coding and exploring new technologies.
 I love the challenge of solving complex problems efficiently.
-I'm excited to learn more about this field and contribute to building innovative and user-friendly web applications.</h3>
+I'm excited to learn more about this field and contribute to building innovative and user-friendly applications.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=subbuwu&label=Profile%20views&color=0e75b6&style=flat" alt="subbuwu" /> </p>